andreasabel/inCode/entry/lenses-products-prisms-sums.md

 And when you give this to a lens (a "profunctor transformer" `p a a -> p s s`), you get a `(View a) s s`, which is a newtype wrapper over an `s -> a`!
-You've tricked the profunctor transformer into giving you the `s -> a` you always wanted.
+You've tricked the profunctor value transformer into giving you the `s -> a` you always wanted.

 Note that you can't give a `(View a) s s` to a prism, since it is not possible